erenkotar/predicting-game-success-tensorflow/README.md

 | In-app Products      | Premium services within the app |

 **Success measure (Target Variable):**
 Instead of taking **Rating** or **Installs** as one target variable a combination of those two variables is created.
 Rating is multiplied by a log base of 10 Installs.
-Log base 10 is taken because there is an excessive gap between the Installs and the range of those two measures needs to be nearly the same.
+Log base 10 is taken because there is an excessive gap between the Installs and the range of those two measures needs to be close.

 ---